MetanoKid/coding-scars/_drafts/investigating-cpp-compile-times-4.md

 You can get more info on matchers and examples on the [official docs](https://docs.microsoft.com/cpp/build-insights/reference/sdk/functions/match-event-stack-in-member-function){:target="_blank"}.

-## Getting useful data with the SDK
+## Getting more useful data with the SDK

 Now we know how to deal with the SDK, let's try to get some data out of our build, shall we?

-Because it's the compiler and linker the ones emitting the events, we can use it in projects we couldn't with [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"}.
+Because it's the compiler and linker the ones emitting the events, we can get data from projects not supported in [MSBuildFlameGraph](https://github.com/MetanoKid/msbuild-flame-graph){:target="_blank"}.
 I'm looking at you, Unreal Engine!

 ### Collecting a trace